michellejm/ConflictUrbanism-InfraPolitics/Tutorials/02_Georeferencing.md

 In the next exercise you will be using the sheet you georeferenced here and digitizing some of the features from it.

-To complete this part of the tutorial, send just the points file to Michelle at mam2518@columbia.edu
+To complete this part of the tutorial, export your georeferenced layer as  Michelle at mam2518@columbia.edu

 ## Part II - Making Vector Data from Raster Data